foxnoir/invia_case_study/README.md

 ---

-## **Testing Coverage**
+## **Test Coverage**

 <div align="center">
   <img src="images/testing.png" alt="Testing" width="auto" style="height: auto;">
 </div>

-To check the test coverage, lcov was used.
+To check the test coverage, `lcov` was used.
 Since I did not use direct function calls in my tests, but instead worked with mocks, the function coverage is shown as 0%.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>